canonical/k8s-snap/docs/src/reference/community.md

-# Welcome to the Canonical Kubernetes community!
+# Welcome to the Canonical Kubernetes community

 This rapidly growing community is a diverse bunch of people - developers, Kubernetes admins, inventors, researchers, students… and we all share the joy